SomeGuyWhoLovesCoding/FNF-PeoteView/guide.md

 ### The song's chart file

 The biggest thing in the chart format.
 It's a binary file containing 8 bytes per note in a sorted list.
-It's also designed to be as efficient as possible which is why I rewrote it to not use the HxBigIO haxelib and experiment with the standard c libraries (stdio and iostream) for the first time.
-One of them were already in haxe's cpp package but 80% of the necessary functions were written.
-So, I decided to make my own version with all the functions needed for stdio, and create iostream (located in the custom.cpp package).
+It's also designed to be as efficient as possible which is why I rewrote it to not use the HxBigIO haxelib and basically turn it into an hxcpp/hl extern to accelerate the speed further (which is where memory-mapped io comes in).

 Here's how the chart note works: